ash-shell/test/README.md

     if [[ "$result" != "radical-ricky" ]]; then
         # This line below is our failure description
-        echo "Slugify__slugify should convert 'Radical    Ricky' into 'radical-ricky' echo "Actual Result: '$result'"
+        echo "Slugify__slugify should convert 'Radical    Ricky' into 'radical-ricky'
+        # This lines below are our failure details.
+We can have as many (or as little) of these as we want
+        echo "Actual Result: '$result'"
+        echo "Wow, another detail!"
         return 1
     fi
 }